cnsilvan/deskmini310_hackintosh/README.md

 * If you use `Chrome` , it is recommended to turn off `Chrome` completely when using `IGPU` operations(PS/FCP etc).[Chrome causing Final Cut Pro X to slow down, freeze, and crash](https://appleinsider.com/articles/19/06/20/chrome-causing-final-cut-pro-x-to-freeze-and-crash)

-* 10.15.3 is the perfect version,if you have upgraded to 10.15.4, you need to add `igfxagdc=0` in the boot parameters to prevent the HDMI interface from being plugged in and out every time.
+* 10.15.3 is the perfect version, if you have upgraded to 10.15.4, you need to add `igfxagdc=0` in the boot parameters to prevent the HDMI interface from being plugged in and out every time.
-* ~~don't upgrade to 10.15.5 ,if you want to use hdmi~~（WEG 1.4.1 fix hdmi）
+* ~~don't upgrade to 10.15.5 , if you want to use hdmi~~（WEG 1.4.1 fix hdmi）
 * Raise shared memory in bios can significantly reduce the restart probability

 ## Why Hackintosh